British Army during the Second World War: Special Forces

-The first raiding forces formed during the war were the ten Independent Companies, which were raised from volunteers from Second-Line TA divisions.
-They were intended for raiding and reconnaissance behind German lines in the Norwegian Campaign, but were disbanded after the campaign was abandoned.
+The first raiding forces formed during the war were the ten Independent Companies, which were raised from volunteers from Second-Line TA division.They were intended for raiding and reconnaissance behind German lines in the Norwegian Campaign, but were disbanded after the campaign was abandoned.
 The remaining personnel carried out Operation Collar against German-occupied France, before being merged into the Commandos.
 Later in 1940, the British Commandos were formed following Winston Churchill's call for "specially trained troops of the hunter class, who can develop a reign of terror down the enemy coast."

 By 1941, the Commandos were carrying out raids on the German-occupied Norwegian coast in Operation Claymore and Operation Archery and in 1942, they formed the assault troops for the St Nazaire Raid.
 They eventually formed 30 battalion-sized commando units (including 8 Royal Marines units), some of which were organised within four brigades; 1st, 2nd, 3rd, and 4th Commando brigades.

 Impressed by the German Fallschirmjäger, Winston Churchill called for the formation of a similar elite corps of troops.
 The Parachute Regiment was created and by the end of the war it possessed 17 battalions.
 Their first action was the Bruneval Raid in 1942.

 The Parachute battalions formed the core of the 1st and 6th airborne divisions and the 2nd Independent Parachute Brigade.
 In 1945, they also supplied battalions for the 50th and 77th Indian Parachute brigades.

 Units that operated as smaller bodies included the Long Range Desert Group, which was formed in North Africa to report on movements and activities behind the German and Italian lines.
 The Special Air Service was formed in 1941 for raiding missions behind the lines, and later the Special Air Service Brigade was formed to support the Normandy landings.
 Popski's Private Army, formed in August 1942, was also tasked with missions behind the lines to gather intelligence, blow up installations and ambush small patrols.

 The Special Interrogation Group was a unit formed from anti-Nazi Germans and Palestinian Jews of German origin under British officers, they wore German equipment, spoke German and lived everyday life as members of the Africa Corps.
 The Special Boat Service was formed from the Folboat Section later the Special Boat Section of No 8 Commando.
 A little known force that never saw combat were the Auxiliary Units, a specially trained and secret organisation that, in the event of an invasion, would provide resistance behind the lines.

 Auxiliary Units were well equipped and supplied with food for 14 days, which was their expected lifespan.
 Selected for aptitude and local knowledge, men were mostly recruited from the Home Guard, which also provided a cover for their existence.
 In addition, the Special Duties Section was recruited to provide an intelligence gathering service, spying on enemy formations and troop movements.
 Reports were to be collected from dead letter drops and relayed by radio operators of the Royal Corps of Signals from secret locations.